-Our Beach Clean-up Stories
+Our Beach Clean-Up Stories

+The old saying goes, “it’s good to give back” but in this case “it is important to take it back!”
 If we want to thrive on this planet, we must realise how big our footprints really are!

 Here at Velotrade we are not only enabling our clients and platform users to take part in the ESG transition, but we are also engaging in activities with direct and immediate impact.